IAC2-Project/case-study/README.md

     ```
    And navigate to the created folder.

-2. Find the public IPV4 address of your machine (e.g.,  use __cmd__ or __PowerShell__ and run the `ipconfig /all` command).
+2. Find the public IPV4 address of your machine (e.g.,  use __cmd__ or __PowerShell__ for Windows and run the `ipconfig /all` command).
 For example, if you are connected to the internet using WiFi, the corresponding entry would be called _"Wireless-Lan-Adapter WLAN"_ or similar to that.
 Copy the IPV4 value to the variable called
    `PUBLIC_HOSTNAME` inside the file `.env`, and save the file (_this is necessary to allow docker containers
    to correctly communicate with each other_).